 If you are planning to spend the big bucks and stay at a very exclusive resort overlooking the ocean, this could be better as you’ll have more privacy.
 However, I just think after spending so much time on the other islands, Santorini left me less than impressed.
 I know 99% of people will visit Santorini regardless and purely out of FOMO and that’s okay.
 I also wanted to visit out of FOMO.
 It’s still a very visually pleasing island and is worth seeing.

-However, it’s just not a place I would go rush back to.
+However, compared to the other Cyclades islands, it’s just not a place I would go rush back to.

 #9 – Mykonos

 Mykonos is known as the party island of Greece.
 People flock here from all over the US, Canada, Australia, Europe, Cruise ships, and the like to see the Chora and experience the nightlife.
 Mykonos is probably most famous for its numerous beach clubs that are party by day, and party by night.

 The Chora of Mykonos, otherwise known as Mykonos Town is located right at the port and is actually one of the most picturesque towns in the Cyclades.
 It satisfies everything you’d want in a Cyclades town with its beautiful windmills, whitewashed churches, stone streets.
 It’s also home to the famous Little Venice which are colorful houses located on the waterfront that is famous for its views.

 Mykonos was my first island in the Cyclades purely because there are flights that go there from Greece and Europe.
 I visited in July 2020 as Greece was reopening to the world.
 There weren’t many people in Mykonos which made it much more of an enjoyable experience.
 I really liked the Chora and especially the sunset bars.
 However, July 2020 saw about 10-15% of normal capacity.
 There were no cruise ships at all.
 The Chora is not a big place after all, and I could only imagine how terrible it would be in normal times.
 Mykonos is among the most popular islands in the entire world.